Sophie Francis: Early life

-Sophie was born on 2 December 1998 in 's-Hertogenbosch, Netherlands but she used to live in St Francis Bay, South Africa, for a big part of her childhood.
-She moved to Sint-Oedenrode, Netherlands later with her parents.
+Sophie Fabienne Bongers was born on December 2, 1998 in Den Bosch, Netherlands.
+She lived in St Francis Bay, South Africa with her parents for six months a year until they returned to the Netherlands permanently when she was 10, this time moving to Sint-Oedenrode.
 From an early age, she had an interest in music.
-By the age of 9, she started playing piano and singing along to many songs.
-At the age of 14, she had to do a school project at the International School of Eindhoven (ISE) where she should develop a new skill during 9 months, and being so much into the music, she got inspired to do something with it for this project.
+By the age of 9, she started playing piano and sang along to many songs.
+At the age of 14, she was tasked with doing a school project where she would develop a new skill during 9 months, and being so much into the music, she got inspired to do something with it for this project.
 Besides that, she also wanted to do something with people.
-When doing research she found a video of a DJ playing a live set who had a great connection with the crowd.
-As she loved the vibe and was amazed by how one person can transfer his energy to an entire crowd with music, she realized that "when you are a DJ, you have this special connection with people, I think that's amazing!".
-She went to a music school in Eindhoven, where she began taking DJ lessons and met new friends who already began producing music, kicking off her career two years before her graduation, achieved on 19 May 2017.
+When doing research, she found a video of a DJ playing a live set who had a great connection with the crowd.
+As she loved the vibe and was amazed by how one person can transfer one's energy to an entire crowd with music, she realized that "when you are a DJ, you have this special connection with people, I think that's amazing!".
+She went to the International School Eindhoven (ISE) in Eindhoven, where she began taking DJ lessons and met new friends who already began producing music.
+Before graduating from high school in May 2017, she started her music career.

 Music career

+2014-2015

 Her first residency was at a small bar Het Pumpke in her hometown of Sint-Oedenrode, when she was only 15 years old.
 Since then, she was regularly invited to perform at various events in the Netherlands.
 She began her career under the stage name "Sophie's Choice".
 In the summer of 2015, she signed with Always Management.
 She also performed at BCM in Mallorca.
-In October, due to a trademark conflict, she changed her stage name to "Sophie Francis" as a tribute to St Francis Bay, a town in South Africa where she grew up.
-In late November, she was invited to South Africa for a tour, where she performed main-stage at The Ruins Festival in St Francis Bay and The Coco Club in Cape Town, as well as an appearance on national television.
-One day, she noticed that John Christian was announcing a new record label that supports new talents.
-Afterwards, she caught the attention of Christian by sending some demos, and the two began working together to release Sophie's music on Christian's record label Freeway Recordings.
+In October, due to the copyright on the 1982 film of the same name, she changed her stage name to "Sophie Francis" as a tribute to St Francis Bay, a town in South Africa where she grew up.
+In late November, she was invited to South Africa for a tour, where she performed main-stage at the Ruins Festival in St Francis Bay and the Coco Club in Cape Town, as well as made an appearance on national television.
+Around that same time, she noticed that John Christian was announcing a new record label that supports new talents.
+Afterwards, she caught the attention of Christian by sending some demos, and the two began working together to release Francis's music on Christian's record label Freeway Recordings.